Man with knife arrested after approaching kids in Vibank, Sask. schoolyard

 Trending Stories

-Police say the suspect was found at his residence and is in custody and that hold and secure has been lifted.
+Police say the suspect was found at his residence and is in custody, and the hold and secure has been lifted.

 Vibank is about 50 kilometres east of Regina.